vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 Before filling the form, make sure you've read the deliverables summary and the checklist.

-The forme once completed contains all of the deliverables detailed below.
+The form once completed contains all of the deliverables detailed below.

-## Deliverables summary
+## Submission form content

 ### General information

 - Nano App name
 - Legal Entity name
+- Postal address
 - Email address

 ### Your app and environment